lanl/COVID-19-Predictions/herdImmunity/README.md

 ### Overview

 When will the ongoing COVID-19 vaccination campaign allow the United States (US) to safely end nonpharmaceutical interventions?
-The answer depends partly on the herd immunity threshold (HIT), which is a function of the basic reproduction number R_0, which characterizes disease transmission dynamics within a naïve population in the absence of any intervention.
+The answer depends partly on the herd immunity threshold (HIT), which is a function of the basic reproduction number, which characterizes disease transmission dynamics within a naïve population in the absence of any intervention.
 Because these dynamics are population-specific, the vaccination penetrance required to reach herd immunity may vary from community to community.
-Here, using Bayesian inference, we parameterized a compartmental model with regional surveillance data available for each of the 384 metropolitan statistical areas (MSAs) in the US.
-This procedure allowed us to obtain MSA-specific R_0 and HIT estimates, as well as information about how the number of COVID-19 cases reported for each region relates to the actual disease burden.
-Using these results, we can determine the number of vaccinations required to reach herd immunity in each US MSA.
+Here, using Bayesian inference, we parameterized a compartmental model with regional surveillance data available for each of the 50 states and 384 metropolitan statistical areas (MSAs) in the US.
+This procedure allowed us to obtain MSA-specific R_0 and HIT estimates.
+Using this information and estimates of actual disease burden, we can determine the number of vaccinations required to reach herd immunity in each state and US MSA.

-Under ```herdImmunity```, we summarize our findings with a table that provides the additional number of vaccinations needed for each MSA to reach herd immunity.
-The herd immunity threshold (HIT) can be obtained for each MSA by a simple relationship with R0; in particular, HIT = 1 - 1/R_0.

-The column descriptors for the table are provided below:

-Column 1: Name of the Metropolitan Statistical Area (MSA) - Reference: https://en.wikipedia.org/w/index.php?title=List_of_metropolitan_statistical_areas&oldid=1002583892

-Column 2: Detected number of cumulative new cases

-Column 3: Model-inferred number of cumulative new cases

-Column 4: Number of completed vaccinations

-Column 5: Number of additional vaccinations needed to reach herd immunity

-Column 6: Progress to herd immunity (as a percentage of the herd immunity threshold)